K3ndev/template-reash/README.md

 * Create `login.tsx` for authentication readiness.
 * Add Docker setup
-* Transition to using Rome instead of ESLint.
+* Transition to using biome instead of ESLint and Prettier.